quachphuongbinh/Portfolio/README.md

 __Jira Fundamentals Badge__
 *online course by ATLASSIAN UNIVERSITY*
-Tutorial certificate on how to use and report bugs on Jira .
+Tutorial certificate on how to use and report bugs on Jira.

 [Link to the certificate](https://university.atlassian.com/student/award/jV6fu6C9ibYwRMyPm1x8S4Ce)

 ## Examples of my work